THE SMALL BOX VOX AC50

 Sold on ebay in mid 2014.
 Serial no. 1005B - so presumably supplied with a bass cab of some sort - either a Foundation bass, or perhaps a T60.
 Repaired by Alan Pyne, who took over the old Dartford Road Vox premises (119 Dartford Road) in the very late 60s, remaining there for two decades or so, building and repairing amps and keyboards - see this excellent thread.

-The mains transformer is a replacement, probably supplied by Pyne.
-The Woden number 79806 is actually the part number for the mains transformer of second generation AC80/100s - but the date code (JW = October 1965) indicates that the transformer was made long after the run of AC80/100s had finished.
-In any case, this unit has a 5v supply for the rectifier valve (not present in the 100 watters).
+The output (*not mains*) transformer is a replacement, probably supplied by Pyne.
+The Woden number 79806 is actually the part number for the output transformers of second generation AC80/100s - but the date code (JW = October 1965) indicates that the transformer was made long after the run of AC80/100s had finished.

 Condition is great.
 A couple of replacements parts in the preamp, but otherwise all original.